ibm-cloud-docs/vpc/about-reserved-virtual-servers.md

 ## Supported profile families
 {: #reserved-virtual-servers-vpc-supported-profiles}

-The following profile families for virtual servers are available when you reserve capacity.
+The following profile families for virtual servers are available when you provision a reservation.

 | Family | Description |
 | -------- | ----------- |